 Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course content is substantially different (as indicated by instructors).

 All students who wish to earn a degree or certificate are required to file a plan of study.
 An approved plan of study should be on file as early in the program as is feasible to ensure students are enrolling the correct courses for their degree or certificate program.
+Students will not be able to file their Application for Degree unless an approved plan of study is on file.

 All master’s degrees require a minimum of 30 credit hours, with some programs requiring more.